 3. No-stress meals

-It’s ok to go out for meals or order in.
+It’s ok to order in meals and you are also supporting your local restaurants.
 The point is to enjoy the time together with those you love.
 If the time spent preparing a meal is more stressful than it’s worth, skip it.

 4. Start a new tradition

 Sometimes getting out and about isn’t possible due to personal responsibilities and time constraints.
-Invite people over to decorate, watch holiday movies at home, make yourself your favorite treat.
+Invite people over via zoom or facetime to see your decorations or virtually watch holiday movies together, make yourself your favorite treat.
 You can develop new traditions that fit your life.